timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 ###Next Steps###

 We are so close to having a working application that uses design patterns and better practices for ASP.NET Identity!
 In this part, we created our Data Layer using Entity Framework.
 We defined our entity mappings, coded the DbContext, and implemented the interfaces for the repositories and Unit of Work that we defined in the Domain Layer.
-In Part 4, we’ll move on to the Presentation Layer, where we’ll focus on getting our Domain and Data Layers to work with ASP.NET Identity with custom IdentityUser, IdentityRole, UserStore, and RoleStore classes.
+In Part 4, we'll move on to the Presentation Layer, where we'll focus on getting our Domain and Data Layers to work with ASP.NET Identity with custom IdentityUser, IdentityRole, UserStore, and RoleStore classes.

 Until then, happy coding!